“I heard that vitamins are food, is that true?”

 If we were getting all the nutrients we need, why so many digestive complaints?

-“I heard that vitamins are foods, is that true?”
+So to answer the question, “I heard that vitamins are food, is that true?”

 The short answer is yes, vitamins are foods.
 The long answer is no, there is a difference.
 Let me explain.

 When we usually think of food, we think of a:

 - Carbohydrate (Bread, pasta, rice, etc.)